Overview of Cozumel’s Unique Ecosystem

 Ferns are another common type of plant on Cozumel.
 Among the most common species is the tree fern (Cyathea arborea), which can grow to a height of 15 meters (49 feet), and the royal fern (Osmunda regalis), which can grow up to two meters (6.6 feet) tall.

-Other noteworthy ferns include the staghorn fern (Platycerium bifurcatum), whose leaves resemble the antlers of a stag, and the resurrection fern (Pleopeltis polypodioides), which can survive for long periods of time without water.
+Other noteworthy ferns include the staghorn fern (Platycerium bifurcatum), whose leaves resemble the antlers of a stag, and the resurrection fern (Pleopeltis polypodioides), which can survive for long periods without water.

 Cacti

 Cacti are also a common sight on Cozumel.
-Among the most common species is the prickly pear cactus (Opuntia ficus-indica), which produces a fruit that is popular among locals and visitors alike.
+Among the most common species is the prickly pear cactus (Opuntia ficus-indica), which produces a fruit popular among locals and visitors.

 Other noteworthy cacti include the night-blooming cereus (Selenicereus grandiflorus), which produces large, white flowers that only bloom at night, and the beavertail cactus (Opuntia basilaris), which gets its name from its leaves, which resemble the tail of a beaver.